jcerda1994/Proyecto_final_1/README.md

 ## Project overview

 It is common belief that alcohol consumption has grown over the last years, even though its adverse consequences on human health.
 Is this true?
 Has alcohol consumption increased over time?
 If so, does it have impact on life expectancy?
+What about the type of alcohol consumed?
+Is there any difference between drinking beer, wine or spirits?

-This project intends to answers these questions through the analysis of historic databases of life expectancy and alcohol consumption.
+This project intends to answers these questions through the analysis of historic databases of life expectancy, alcohol consumption and type of alcohol consumed.

 Results are classified by country, region and income, due to the fact that these variables affect both life expectancy and alcohol consumption.
 For example, muslim countries are not supposed to permit alcohol consumption.
 On the other hand, countries with higher income could have higher rates of alcohol consumption, but have better access to health services, so it might be difficult to infer a relationship between life expectancy and alcohol consumption.